-According to psychologists, most of the actions we carry out on a day-to-day basis are the result of automatic, unconscious processes, or habits, none more so than the act of eating.
+According to psychologists, most of the actions we carry out on a day-to-day basis are the result of automatic, unconscious processes, or habits.
+And that's especially the case with eating.

 Ever munched your way through a gargantuan box of popcorn at the cinema when you weren't even hungry?
 Devoured your dinner in front of the telly without really tasting it?
 Logged onto Facebook over a cup of tea and a biscuit or thirteen?